How Your Smile Makes a Good vs. Bad First Impression

 Dental implants are the #1 restoration for replacing missing teeth.
 They’re custom-designed to look and feel just like a natural tooth.

 Want a Hollywood smile?
 Porcelain veneers hide about any smile flaw.
 Plus, you and Dr. Griffin can customize the style of your smile the way you want it.
+Our dental team will consult you on how much porcelain veneers cost.

 Lumineers are less invasive than porcelain veneers and completely transform your smile.